fmbla/spamassassin-concepts/README.md

 ##Installation

- - Download zip
+ - Download zip / Clone repo
- - Move to spamassassin location
+ - Move to Concepts.pm, Concepts.cf and Concepts.pre to spamassassin location
 	 - Usually /etc/mail/spamassassin or /etc/spamassassin
+ - Move concepts directory to a directory readable by spamassassin
+	 - Update Concepts.cf with correct path to the concepts directory
+ - Do the test as below
  - Make sure [Bayes](https://wiki.apache.org/spamassassin/BayesFaq) is enabled
- - Update Concepts.cf with correct path to the concepts directory
  - Restart Spamassassin

 ###Testing Installation